mcloide/CakePHP-Askimet-Component/README.md

 =========
 - An Askimet API key: The development key can be got from: http://akismet.com/contact/ and the Askimet API key can be got from: https://akismet.com/signup/ .

-Note: Currently it is structured to work with CakePHP v2.x, but I believe that with a few tweaks it can easily works with previous versions

 Current Version
 ===============
 The current version of the component have the basic working skeleton and the necessary methods to perform a key check, verify a comment, submit a spam or ham.

 Next Version